 It is expected that mission funded projects will interlink with other mission funded projects both within the same mission area and potentially with other mission areas as well as projects funded in other parts of Horizon Europe.
-Furthermore, there is also potential to create synergy between the missions and other EU programmes, including the European Cohesion Policy and Regional Funds, European Rural Development Funds, Common Agricultural Policy (CAP), Programme for Small and Medium-sized enterprises (COSME), Digital Europe Programme and the LIFE Programme.
-Synergies should also be sought at a national and regional level, and the Commission is encouraging Member States to ensure national and local anchorage through national and regional funding schemes and through public ownership facilitated via citizen involvement.
+Furthermore, there is also potential to create synergy between the missions and other EU programmes, including the European Cohesion Policy and Regional Funds, European Rural Development Funds, Common Agricultural Policy (CAP), Internal Market Programme, Digital Europe Programme and the LIFE Programme.
+Synergies should also be sought at a national and regional level.
+The Commission is encouraging Member States to ensure national and local anchorage through national and regional funding schemes.
+Public ownership is facilitated via citizen involvement.